 TGax editor: modify the following text of subclause 28.3.15.2 Beamforming feedback matrix V:

 The beamforming feedback matrix, Vk,u, found by the beamformee u for subcarrier k in RU r shall be com-pressed in the form of angles using the method described in 19.3.12.3.6 (Compressed beamforming feed-back matrix).
 The angles, ϕ(k,u) and ψ(k,u), are quantized according to Table 9-68 (Quantization of angles).
-The number of bits for quantization, tone grouping factor, and the number of columns in the HE compressed beamforming feedback are set by the HE beamformer if the HE NDP Announcement frame contains more than one STA Info field.
-The number of bits for quantization, tone grouping factor, and the number of col-umns in the HE compressed beamforming feedback are determined by the beamformee only if the HE NDP Announcement frame contains a single STA Info field.
+The number of bits for quantization, tone grouping factor, and the number of columns in the HE compressed beamforming feedback are set by the HE beamformer if the HE NDP Announcement frame contains more than one STA Info field that has a value in the AID11 field other than 2047.
+The number of bits for quantization, tone grouping factor, and the number of col-umns in the HE compressed beamforming feedback are determined by the beamformee only if the HE NDP Announcement frame contains a single STA Info field that has a value in the AID11 field other than 2047.
 The compressed beamforming feedback matrix as defined in 19.3.12.3.6 (Compressed beamforming feedback matrix) is the only Clause 28 (High Efficiency (HE) PHY specification) beamforming feedback matrix defined. (#16723)

 28.3.16 HE sounding NDP PPDU